 To conduct a solo flight, student pilots must hold a Student Pilot Permit.
 Prior to obtaining a Student Pilot Permit, students must successfully complete a Transport Canada pre-solo written examination on basic flight operations, and must hold a Class 1, 3, or 4 Medical Certificate.

-In accordance with requirements established by the International Civil Aviation Organization, all pilots—including Private Pilots—must demonstrate English language proficiency.
+In accordance with requirements established by Transport Canada, all pilots—including Recreational Pilots—must demonstrate English language proficiency.

-Candidates shall have obtained a minimum of 60% in each of the following four mandatory subjects areas as well as in the overall written examination Private Pilot Licence—Aeroplane (PPAER):
+Candidates shall have obtained a minimum of 60% in each of the following four mandatory subjects areas as well as in the overall written examination Pilot Permit – Recreational – Aeroplane (RPPAE):

 Air Law—regulations, rules and orders, air traffic services, practices and procedures, and licensing requirements relevant to the licence,